-Table 9: FIFO Control Register bits description
+Table 10.
+FIFO Control Register bits description

 Bit Symbol Description 7:6 FCR[7:6] RCVR trigger.
 These bits are used to set the trigger level for the receive FIFO interrupt. logic 0 (or cleared) = normal default condition logic 1 = RX trigger level An interrupt is generated when the number of characters in the FIFO equals the programmed trigger level.
 However, the FIFO will continue to be loaded until it is full.
-Refer to Table 10 .
-5:4 FCR[5:4] not used; initialized to logic 0 3 FCR[3] DMA mode select logic 0 = set DMA mode '0' logic 1 = set DMA mode '1' Transmit operation in mode '0': When the SC68C2550B is in the 68C450 mode (FIFOs disabled; FCR[0] = logic 0) or in the FIFO mode (FIFOs enabled; FCR[0] = logic 1; FCR[3] = logic 0), and when there are no characters in the transmit FIFO or transmit holding register, the $\overline{TXRDY}$ pin will be a logic 0.
-Once active, the $\overline{TXRDY}$ pin will go to a logic 1 after the first character is loaded into the transmit holding register.
-Receive operation in mode '0': When the SC68C2550B is in mode '0' (FCR[0] = logic 0), or in the FIFO mode (FCR[3] = logic 0) and there is at least one character in the receive FIFO, the RXRDY pin will be a logic 0.
-Once active, the RXRDY pin will go to a logic 1 when there are no more characters in the receiver.
-Transmit operation in mode '1': When the SC68C2550B is in FIFO mode (FCR[0] = logic 1; FCR[3] = logic 1), the $\overline{TXRDY}$ pin will be a logic 1 when the transmit FIFO is completely full.
+Refer to Table 11 .
+5:4 FCR[5:4] Not used; initialized to logic 0.
+3 FCR[3] DMA mode select. logic 0 = set DMA mode '0' logic 1 = set DMA mode '1' Transmit operation in mode '0': When the SC16C2550B is in the 16C450 mode (FIFOs disabled; FCR[0] = logic 0) or in the FIFO mode (FIFOs enabled; FCR[0] = logic 1; FCR[3] = logic 0) and when there are no characters in the transmit FIFO or Transmit Holding Register, the TXRDY pin in PLCC44 or LQFP48 packages will be a logic 0.
+Once active, the TXRDY pin will go to a logic 1 after the first character is loaded into the Transmit Holding Register.
+Receive operation in mode '0': When the SC16C2550B is in mode '0' (FCR[0] = logic 0) or in the FIFO mode (FCR[3] = logic 0) and there is at least one character in the receive FIFO, the RXRDY pin will be a logic 0.
+Once active, the RXRDY pin on PLCC44 and LQFP48 packages will go to a logic 1 when there are no more characters in the receiver.
+Transmit operation in mode '1': When the SC16C2550B is in FIFO mode (FCR[0] = logic 1; FCR[3] = logic 1), the \overline{TXRDY} pin on PLCC44 and LQFP48 packages will be a logic 1 when the transmit FIFO is completely full.
 It will be a logic 0 if one or more FIFO locations are empty.
-Receive operation in mode '1': When the SC68C2550B is in FIFO mode (FCR[0] = logic 1; FCR[3] = logic 1) and the trigger level has been reached, or a Receive Time-Out has occurred, the RXRDY pin will go to a logic 0.
+Receive operation in mode '1': When the SC16C2550B is in FIFO mode (FCR[0] = logic 1; FCR[3] = logic 1) and the trigger level has been reached or a Receive Time-out has occurred, the RXRDY pin on PLCC44 and LQFP48 packages will go to a logic 0.
 Once activated, it will go to a logic 1 after there are no more characters in the FIFO.
-2 FCR[2] XMIT FIFO reset logic 0 = transmit FIFO not reset (normal default condition) logic 1 = clears the contents of the transmit FIFO and resets the FIFO counter logic (the transmit shift register is not cleared or altered).
+2 FCR[2] XMIT FIFO reset. logic 0 = Transmit FIFO not reset (normal default condition). logic 1 = clears the contents of the transmit FIFO and resets the FIFO counter logic (the Transmit Shift Register is not cleared or altered).
 This bit will return to a logic 0 after clearing the FIFO.

+Table 10.
+FIFO Control Register bits description ... continued

-1 FCR[1] RCVR FIFO reset logic 0 = receive FIFO not reset (normal default condition) logic 1 = clears the contents of the receive FIFO and resets the FIFO counter logic (the receive shift register is not cleared or altered).
+Bit Symbol Description 1 FCR[1] RCVR FIFO reset. logic 0 = Receive FIFO not reset (normal default condition) logic 1 = clears the contents of the receive FIFO and resets the FIFO counter logic (the Receive Shift Register is not cleared or altered).
 This bit will return to a logic 0 after clearing the FIFO.

-Table 9: FIFO Control Register bits description ...continued

-Bit Symbol Description 0 FCR[0] FIFOs enabled logic 0 = disable the transmit and receive FIFO (normal default condition). logic 1 = enable the transmit and receive FIFO.
-This bit must be a '1' when other FCR bits are written to, or they will not be programmed.
+0 FCR[0] FIFOs enabled. logic 0 = disable the transmit and receive FIFO (normal default condition) logic 1 = enable the transmit and receive FIFO.
+This bit must be a '1' when other FCR bits are written to or they will not be programmed.

-Table 10: RCVR trigger levels
+Table 11.
+RCVR trigger levels